oswaldobapvicjr/jep-data-extension/README.md

 <tr>
 <td>replace</td>
-<td>Returns a new string replacing all occurrences of a given string.
+<td>Replaces all occurrences of a given string with another string.
 </td>
 </tr>

 <tr>
 <td>replaceRegex</td>
-<td>Returns a new string replacing all matches of a given regular expression.
+<td>Replaces all matches of a given regular expression.
 </td>
 </tr>

 <tr>
-<td>rightPad</td>
+<td>rpad/rightPad</td>
 <td>Right-pads a given string to the given size with white-spaces or custom string.
 </td>
 </tr>